-Almost all of the arthroscopic procedures that Dr. Millett performs are done under general anesthesia and are done on an out-patient basis.
-Since muscles and tendons are not cut there is less post-operative pain, swelling and the patient is able to heal and recover rapidly.
+Almost all of the arthroscopic procedures that Dr. Millett performs are performed under general anesthesia on an out-patient basis.
+Since muscles and tendons are not cut, there is less post-operative pain and swelling and the patient is able to heal and recover rapidly.

 Arthroscopic elbow surgery is used to treat a variety of injuries and conditions associated with the elbow, including:

-Following your arthroscopic elbow surgery you will be allowed to do moderate activity, however, there are also some things that we recommend that you NOT do.
-It is crucial that you understand the healing process and that you participate in your post-operative recovery so that you do not injure or damage the tissues that were repaired during surgery.
+Following your arthroscopic elbow surgery, you will be allowed to do moderate activity, however, there are also some things that we recommend you NOT do.
+It is crucial that you understand the healing process and you participate in your post-operative recovery so you do not injure or damage the tissues that were repaired during surgery.
 Below is a checklist of what to expect.

 - It is normal to have swelling and discomfort in the elbow for several days and up to a week following your arthroscopic elbow surgery.
 Apply ice bags 20-30 minutes at a time, every hour or so.
 Use a thin cloth to avoid burning the skin.
 Icing is most important in the first 48 hours, although many people find that continuing it lessens their post-operative pain.

 - In the hours following your arthroscopic elbow surgery, please keep the post-operative dressing clean and dry.
 Leave the bandages in place for at least 2 days.
 REMOVE YOUR BANDAGES 2 days after your surgery.
 Cover your incisions with Band-Aids to keep from snagging the sutures on clothes.
 You may shower then, but try to keep the incisions dry for the first 10-14 days.

 - The sutures are absorbable and do not need to be removed.

 - After your elbow surgery, we would like to see you back in the office within 10 days.
 If you don’t have your first post-operative visit scheduled, call our office to make one.